Choosing the Right Trailer

-Check the load capacity of trailer.
-Match this with the approximate weight you intend on towing.
+Check the load capacity of trailer and match this with the weight of what you're going to be towing.

-We discuss the benefits and deficits of tandems and single axles further on, but generally speaking - for heavy loads of up to 1,000kg, choose a tandem axle.
+Generally speaking for heavy loads of up to 1,000kg, choose a tandem axle.
 For lighter use (up to 500kg), a single axle is more appropriate.
-If there is a chance you could be towing heavier and bulkier loads in future, look at a tandem axle with cage.
-The next step is to find out if your motor vehicle can handle this load.
+If there is a chance you could be towing heavier and bulkier loads in future look at a tandem axle with removable cage.

 Check your motor vehicle's handbook, which will list the following:

-Here's an indicative guide specifying the approximate towing capacity of common motor vehicles.
-Be sure to contact the vehicle manufacturer for actual towing capacity.
+Below is a guide to let you know the approximate towing capacity of common motor vehicles.
+Be sure to contact your vehicle's manufacturer for actual towing capacity, or have a look online.

 Vehicle Towing Capacity (approx):